mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

 For unsupported dGPU, follow the steps below:

-- Stay on MacPro7,1 for USB mapping sake as explained above.

-But if you have Kepler or some other dropped dGPU you have to sacrifice a few things:

-- No OTA updates or full updates at all due to Apple Secure Boot disabled and custom SIP on T2 SMBIOS

-  **OR**

-- Break USB Mapping with MacPro6,1 SMBIOS to have OTA updates despite Apple Secure Boot disabled and custom SIP on T2 SMBIOS

-## OCLP preparation:

 1. SET SIP to 0x802:

 `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config` to `02080000`